jessicasgsoares/Reinforcement-Learning-Applied-to-the-Mountain-Car-Problem/README.md

-# MSc Data Science - Advanced Machine Learning - Project 2: Reinforcement Learning
+# Reinforcement Learning Applied to the Mountain Car Problem
-#### FCUL - Jan 2025
+#### Faculty of Sciences of the University of Lisbon - Jan 2025